Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/PedAdjust.png

 Used to adjust ergonomic position of the rudder pedals forward or back from the pilot.

-Unused in DCS.
+Requires 38 full turns to move the pedals across the entire range.

 Pneumatic Pressure Indicator